 "However, per the current guidelines issued by the Arizona Department of Health Services, I am highly encouraging residents to avoid dining in any establishments at this time," Mitchell added.
 "I would also advise that you stay home as much as possible and try to physically distance yourself from others if you do have to go out."

-As of Wednesday, there were 27 confirmed cases of coronavirus in Arizona.
+27 confirmed cases of coronavirus in Arizona.

 Soon after Tempe's declaration, Scottsdale Mayor W.J.
 "Jim" Lane issued a declaration of emergency that also doesn't include closing bars or restaurants, for now.